Sammy Yatim death: Toronto officer charged with murder

 In a statement, SIU Director Ian Scott said he had "reasonable grounds" to believe the officer committed a crime when he shot Yatim.

 PC Forcillo has been officially charged with second-degree murder.

-SIU said the officer's lawyer had arranged for PC Forcillio to surrender on Tuesday morning at an undisclosed location because he had received threats.
+SIU has said the officer's lawyer has arranged for PC Forcillio to surrender on Tuesday morning at an undisclosed location because he has received threats.

-He will be detained has the option of appealing and making bail.
+He will be detained, but the officer has the option of appealing and making bail.

 Yatim was shot in the early morning hours of 27 July, after police responded to a report of a man with a knife in a street car.